Code-Institute-Submissions/Milestone2-Interactive-Frontend/README.md

 As a user, I want to test my memory skills and play against another player to have a competition.
 The game should be loaded quickly, provide an easy to understand layout and rules to play.
 It should allow quick matches.
 The user interface and controls should provide a good look and feel experience.
+I want to play on desktop and mobile devices with same convencience.

 <h2> Wireframes </h2>